 Net interest income

 Current value

-The net interest yield on banking sector assets in 2025 is 1.57%, which is lower than the previous year (1.62%).
-Net interest income of the banking sector relative to Czech nominal GDP in 2025 declined to 2.07% of GDP in 2025 from 2.1% recorded in the previous year, down from 2.1% in the previous year.
-In the latest available Q4, the banking net interest income ratio reached 2.06% of GDP, below the 2.4% long-term average since 2008 and below the 2.3% average net interest income-to-GDP ratio in the pre-Covidian quinquennium.
+The banking sector’s net interest income as a percentage of Czech nominal GDP fell to 2.06% of GDP in 2025 from 2.1% recorded in the previous year.
+In the most recent available first quarter, the ratio of the banking sector’s net interest income reached 2.08% of GDP, falling below the 2.4% long-term average since 2008 and below the average 2.3% ratio of net interest income to GDP during the pre-COVID five-year period.

+Net interest income